tdongsi/tdongsi.github.io/source/_posts/Bash/2017-08-04-curl-cookbook.markdown

 ```

 In the second command above, `testing` is the password of your choice when you create `ajna.p12` keystore with the first command.
+Note that if `curl` is installed from `homebrew` on MacOS, you can use the certificate and its key without `openssl` conversion step.

 ### References